codymj/ansible/README.md

 - `c0p3` = cluster 0, pod 3

 where `c0p0`, `c0p1`, `c0p2` and `c0p3` are hostnames defined in `/etc/hosts`.
 There are plans to stand up more clusters in the future for redundancy.

+This setup is not set in stone and is a work in progress.

+## Create Secrets Vault

+    ansible-vault create secrets.yml

+Add the following secrets:

+- `mariadb_root_password`
+- `mariadb_password`

 ## All Pods